eXist-db/jfreechart/README.md

 JFreeChart extension
 ==========

-This is the eXist-db JFreeChart extension which has been part of the standard distribution for a long time, but due to the size of the thirdparty jar files it hadn't been enabled.
+The eXist-db [JFreeChart](http://www.jfree.org/jfreechart/) extension has been part of the eXist-db distribution for a long time, but due to the size of the third party libraries it hasn't been enabled by default.

+This project two XAR files:
-The project generates a XAR file containing all required JAR files (can  be used standalone) and a small Showcase XAR.
+- a XAR file containing all required JAR files (can  be used standalone)
+- and a small Showcase web application XAR.

+The XAR file is shipped with [JFreeChart](http://www.jfree.org/jfreechart/) *1.0.17* and  [Apache™ Batik SVG Toolkit](https://xmlgraphics.apache.org/batik/) version *1.8*.

+Installable XAR files are available on the [releases](releases) page.

-build with the following command, Java7 is required.
+The extention can be build with the following command (Java7 is required):

 ```shell
 ant setup